 On top of this, we use Pelican’s stock management system Pitstop, which is brilliant.
 It’s saved a huge amount of time for stocktaking as it automatically does this for each site based on what’s been ordered and used.
 It’s a fantastic tool which just gives us so much time back every month.

-As part of this, we’ve also transitioned to electronic ordering too – everything is ordered online, providing complete transparency of who has ordered what, and when.
+As part of this, we’ve also transitioned to online ordering too – everything is ordered online, providing complete transparency of who has ordered what, and when.

 I’m now also blessed with as much reporting as I can muster!
 I have my single monthly statement, and each month I have to report to the financial manager on profit and loss.
 This is now so simple.
 I used to have to trawl invoices and find individual items and costs, and now it’s all there on Pi.
 The compliance reporting is a very useful tool; I can see what people are purchasing, analyse trends, see supplier spend, category spend and more.

 I can also log issues at any time, which Pelican is able to deal with for me straight away.